meese-os/meeseOS-manual/src/tutorial/gui/README.md

 ## Usage

-OS.js by default uses **[Hyperapp v1](https://github.com/jorgebucaran/hyperapp/tree/V1)** for creating reactive state based user interfaces.
+MeeseOS by default uses **[Hyperapp v1](https://github.com/jorgebucaran/hyperapp/tree/V1)** for creating reactive state based user interfaces.

 *This does not mean that you are restricted to usage of Hyperapp.
 You can use [React](../../guide/framework/README.md#react), [Vue](../../guide/framework/README.md#vue) or anything you like.*